Batman: Arkham Knight: Awards

 Batman: Arkham Knight received Game Informers award for Best Action Game seen at E3 2014 in June 2014.
 It also received IGNs Best Xbox One Game for their E3 2014 awards, while becoming runner-up for Game of Show and Best PlayStation 4 Game.
 The 2014 Game Critics Awards awarded Arkham Knight as Best Action/Adventure Game, while nominating it for Best of Show and Best Console Game.
 At the 2014 Golden Joystick Awards, Arkham Knight was nominated for Most Wanted game.
 In December 2014, the UK publication MCV reported that Arkham Knight was the most anticipated title for the region's retailers, ahead of Halo 5: Guardians, Evolve, The Order: 1886, and Uncharted 4: A Thief's End.
 The game also won in the category Trailer of the Year ("Father to Son") at the Play Legit's Best of 2014 Awards.
 PlayStation LifeStyle, The Escapist and GameSpot labeled the game as Best of E3 winner.
 At the PlayStation.Blog 2014 Game of the Year Awards the game was picked as Most Anticipated 2015 by editors' choice.
 At the XBA's Game of the Show Awards the game won in the categories Best Looker of the Show and Best Action Title of the Show.
 PlayStation Universe awarded the game as Best Action Game and Best Game seen at E3.
 GameRant labeled the game as Most Exciting Game of Summer 2015.

 The game appeared on several best video games of 2015 lists, including: TheXboxHub and VideoGamer (first); Entertainment Weekly (second); Slant Magazine (third); Empire and Mashable (fourth); Daily Mirror, CNET, and Gamereactor (sixth); GamesRadar+ and Screen Rant (eighth); and Eurogamer (ninth).
 Batman: Arkham Knight also appeared on unranked lists from Time, The Verge, Forbes, The Daily Telegraph, Game Informer, TechRadar and New York Daily News.
 IGN put the game among "The Best-Reviewed Games of 2015".

-Several international video game websites and magazines labeled Arkham Knight as their favorite Game of the Year and as their favorite Action/Adventure Game.